Fielo-Apps/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

    3. The system displays the "Revert" and "Reprocess" buttons
    4. The back office user presses the "Revert" button
    5. The system changes the Invoice status to "Canceled"
+   6. The system clears the "Approved Date" field
-   6. The system reverts the related approval transaction
+   7. The system reverts the related approval transaction
-   7. The system refreshes the Invoice details page
+   8. The system refreshes the Invoice details page
-   8. The system clears the Approval History
+   9. The system clears the Approval History
-   9. The system hides the "Revert" button
+   10. The system hides the "Revert" button
-   10. The system displays the "Reopen" button and maintains the "Reprocess" button
+   11. The system displays the "Reopen" button and maintains the "Reprocess" button
-   11. End of flow
+   12. End of flow

 ##### 15. The back office user reverts an approved Invoice that belongs to a program that has the option "Request Invoice Authorization" set to FALSE (step 1 of basic flow)
    1. The back office user selects, in the Invoices landing page, an invoice which status is "Approved" from a program where the option "Request Invoice Authorization" is set to false